M1keLawrence/Finance_Misc/Baruch Pre-MFE/AvellandaAndLee2008/readme.md

 A recreation of Avellanda and Lee's 2008 paper on statistical arbitrage.
 Fits an O-U model (more generally: a mean-reverting model) to the residuals of a regression onto certain factors.
 Paper uses PCA, both via a set # of PCs and a set % of variance explained, and ETF's to create the factors.
 My current implementation only uses a set # of PCs.

 Current implementation has rather wordy functions touched up with an LLM - used to finish vectorization process and cut runtime from ~15min -> ~1min.
 The main suggestion I accepted was to swap naive regression per stock with np.linalg.lstsq() to run them all at once since we're regressing on the same factor matrix.
+This cuts the overhead from the many statsmodels.regression.linear_model.OLS objects in my original implementation, and works in faster numpy optimizations.

 To-do: